Darjusch/onlineshop/readme.md

-## The ID number should be automatically incremented for each new user (static counter field should be a part of DefaultUser class)
+**_ Sign Out _**

-Scenario - new user sign up - unique email successful validation
+Scenario - successful sign out

 GIVEN I’m an app user

+AND I’m logged in

-AND I see main menu in console
+AND I navigated to the main menu

-WHEN I entered 1
+WHEN I entered 2

-AND I selected ‘Sign Up’ in main menu
+AND I selected ‘Sign Out’ in main menu

-THEN registration process is started

-AND I asked to enter my first name

-AND I asked to enter my last name

-AND I asked to enter my password

-AND I asked to enter my email

-AND I enter unique email

-AND application successfully registered me

-AND I see notification that ‘new user is created’
+THEN I see sign out message ‘Have a nice day!
+Look forward to welcoming back!’

-AND I navigated back to main menu
+AND I see main menu

-AND instead of ‘Sign In’ I see ‘Sign Out’ label
+AND instead of ‘Sign Out’ I see ‘Sign In’ label

----

-Scenario - new user sign up - unique email unsuccessful validation
+**_ Product Catalog _**

+Scenario - list products

 GIVEN I’m an app user
-AND I see main menu in console

-WHEN I entered 1
+WHEN I entered 3

-AND I selected ‘Sign Up’ in main menu
+AND I selected ‘Product Catalog’ in main menu

-THEN registration process is started

-AND I asked to enter my first name

-AND I asked to enter my last name

-AND I asked to enter my password

-AND I asked to enter my email

-AND I enter NOT unique email

-AND application doesn’t register me

-AND I see notification that ‘This email is already used by another user.
-Please, use another email’
+THEN I see list of products printed to console

+Technical notes:

+Product has next fields:

+int id

+String productName

+String categoryName

+double price

-AND I navigated back to main menu
+Scenario - navigate back to menu

----

-Scenario - new user sign up - empty email unsuccessful validation

 GIVEN I’m an app user

+AND I navigated to Product Catalog menu

+WHEN I enter ‘menu’ in console

-AND I see main menu in console
+THEN I navigated back to the main menu

+Scenario - add product to cart

+GIVEN I’m an app user

-WHEN I entered 1
+AND I entered 3

-AND I selected ‘Sign Up’ in main menu
+AND I selected ‘Product Catalog’ in main menu

-THEN registration process is started

-AND I asked to enter my first name

-AND I asked to enter my last name
+AND I see product list

+AND I see message ‘Enter product id to add it to the cart or ‘menu’ if you want to navigate back to the main menu’

+WHEN I entered any product id

+THEN I see the message ‘Product <PRODUCT_NAME> has been added to your cart.
+If you want to add a new product - enter the product id.
+If you want to proceed with checkout - enter word ‘checkout’ to console’

-AND I asked to enter my password
+AND I see product list again

+Scenario - add product to cart - error handling

+GIVEN I’m an app user

-AND I asked to enter my email
+AND I entered 3

+AND I selected ‘Product Catalog’ in main menu

-AND I enter empty email
+AND I see product list

-AND application doesn’t register me

-AND I see notification that ‘You have to input email to register.
-Please, try one more time’

-AND I navigated back to main menu
+AND I see message ‘Enter product id to add it to the cart or ‘menu’ if you want to navigate back to the main menu’

+WHEN I entered any random number that doesn't match with product id

+THEN I see the message ‘Please, enter product ID if you want to add product to cart.
+Or enter ‘checkout’ if you want to proceed with checkout.
+Or enter ‘menu’ if you want to navigate back to the main menu.’

+AND I see product list again